thecarp/dactyl-keyboard/doc/options-main.md

 - When you use the list format, the first element must be the name of an anchor.
 You cannot have a map as the first element.
 - In the list format, you can specify `null` in place of elements you don’t want to specify, but this is only meaningful for `side`.

-By default, a **non-leaf node** will create a convex hull around its child nodes.
+By default, a **branch node** will create a convex hull around the nodes it contains.
 However, this behaviour can be modified.
-The following keys are recognized in any non-leaf node:
+The following keys are recognized in any branch node:

 - `hull-around` (required): The list of child nodes.
-- `above-ground` (optional): If `true`, child nodes will be visible as part of the case.
-The default value is `true`.
 - `chunk-size` (optional): Any integer greater than 1.
 If this is set, child nodes will not share a single convex hull.
 Instead, there will be a sequence of smaller hulls, each encompassing this many items.
 - `highlight` (optional): If `true`, render the node in OpenSCAD’s highlighting style.
 This is convenient while you work.

-There are two types of non-leaf nodes: Trees and branches.
-The top layer of non-leaf nodes are trees.
-Tree nodes may contain the following extra keys:
+Leaf and branch nodes at the entry level, in the list following the name of a tweak, are special.
+They grow in the soil and represent individual plants with their own roots.
+When nodes are selected for a particular purpose, that selection happens at the entry level.
+Nodes at the entry level may therefore contain the following extra keys, which determine how each node affects the keyboard:

-- `positive` (optional): If `true`, child nodes add material to the case.
-If `false`, child nodes subtract material.
+- `positive` (optional): If `true`, add material to the case.
+If `false`, subtract material.
 The default value is `true`.
-- `at-ground` (optional): If `true`, child nodes will be extended vertically down to the ground plane, as with a `full` wall.
+- `at-ground` (optional): This setting has two effects.
+If `true`, extend vertically down to the ground plane, as with a `full` wall, *and* influence the shape of a `bottom-plate`.
 The default value is `false`.
-See also: `bottom-plate`.
+- `above-ground` (optional): If `true`, appear as part of the case.
+The default value is `true`.
+When this is `false` and `at-ground` is `true`, the node affects the bottom plate only, which is the only use for this option.
 - `body` (optional): Refer to general documentation [here](configuration.md).
+As usual, the default value is `auto`.
+When the node is a branch, `auto` uses the first leaf subordinate to the branch for the usual heuristics.

-Branch nodes (non-tree non-leaf nodes) may not contain extra keys.
+Nodes subordinate to branches may not contain these extra keys.

 In the following example, `A` and `B` are key aliases that would be defined elsewhere.